aathanor/ResearchSite/content/pri_complete_draft.md

 Field's challenge to Tarski's truth schema illustrates the core problem (Tarski, 1944).
 Tarski proposed: "Snow is white" is true if and only if snow is white.
 Field's concern is that the right side {snow is white} (using braces to avoid quotation confusion) appears to be just another bunch of words with no primitive reference to actual snow.
 Where is the connection to the external world?

-**PRI's dissolution**: The problem dissolves when we recognize that {snow is white} is not disconnected words floating in semantic space, but word-patterns as they exist **integrated with sensation-patterns** within the snow-constellation-pattern.
+**PRU's dissolution**: The problem dissolves when we recognize that {snow is white} is not disconnected words floating in semantic space, but word-patterns as they exist **integrated with sensation-patterns** within the snow-constellation-pattern.
 This constellation includes:

 * Visual patterns (white color, crystalline structure, brightness, light reflection)
 * Tactile patterns (cold temperature, wet texture, granular feel, melting)